pprunty/pprunty.github.io/posts/moores-law.md

 artwork: "Surgeon examining a human brain"
 ---

-As Artificially Intelligent systems improve at an exponential rate, are we enhancing our cognitive abilities, or conversely, is our reliance on technology leading to a cognitive decline?
+As Artificially Intelligent (AI) systems improve at an exponential rate, are we enhancing our cognitive abilities, or conversely, is our reliance on technology leading to a cognitive decline?

 ## Moore's Law

-In 1965, Gordon Moore, co-founder of Intel, observed what would become known as Moore's Law: the number of transistors that be packed onto a piece of silicon doubles approximately every two years.
+In 1965, Gordon Moore, co-founder of Intel, observed what would become known as Moore's Law: the number of transistors that can be packed onto a piece of silicon doubles approximately every two years.
 Its limit being the size of a single atom.
 _Huh,_ it would probably be a bad idea to go any smaller than that right?

 <figure>